Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 If the client is in the same city as yours, it’s preferable to host the meeting in your own office.

 Because it gives you control over the client’s experience.
-You can plan the visit in such a way that clients walk away impressed.
+One big reason of a project kickoff meeting is to make an excellent impression on the client.
+When it’s on your turf, you can plan the visit in such a way that clients walk away impressed.

 Here are a few things you can do to make the client visit as smooth as possible: